Kōdai-in: As Hideyoshi's wife

 Around 1561, she married Hashiba Hideyoshi, a man who would later become one of the three great unifiers of Japan, although at the time of their marriage he had yet to gain much fame, and despite her mother Asahi-dono's opposition to this marriage, because of the difference in social status with her husband.
 Nene was his principal wife and also one of his favorite wives.
 In 1585, after Hideyoshi was appointed to the post of Imperial Regent (Kampaku), Nene took on the title of "Kita no mandokoro."

 As the wife of Hideyoshi, Nene is most famous for being one of his closest aides and confidantes.
 The daughter of a samurai, she had many familial connections that netted Hideyoshi several retainers.
 Among these retainers were Sugihara Ietsugu (Nene's uncle), Kinoshita Iesada (Nene's brother), Kobayakawa Hideaki (Nene's nephew) and Asano Nagamasa (Nene's brother-in-law).
 The last of these characters would serve as an important official in Hideyoshi's later administration.
 Nene was known to have been an intelligent woman who, at times, advised Hideyoshi on matters of governance by sending him letters.
 When Hideyoshi repealed the tax exemptions he had granted to the residents living in his headquarters at Nagahama, Nene appealed to him to reinstate the exemptions, and he did.
 It is also recorded that Hideyoshi frequently wrote letters to Nene to tell her about how his campaigns were going.
 Hideyoshi did this after his invasion of Sassa Narimasa's territory in Japan's Hokuriku region and after his campaign against the Shimazu clan.

 When Hideyoshi unified Japan, Nene often went with him to attend parties.
 She was courteous and respectful to her guests on every occasion.
 When Emperor Go-Yozei visited Hideyoshi's mansion with his entourage in 1588, Nene freely distributed a plethora of gifts to Hideyoshi's visitors.
 She also received the rank of Juichii from the Emperor himself.
-During Japanese invasions of Korea, Nene assisted the Toyotomi army by giving advise on how to transfer supplies from Japan to Korea.
+During Japanese invasions of Korea, Nene assisted the Toyotomi army by giving advice on how to transfer supplies from Japan to Korea.

 Though adored, Nene often found herself competing with other women for Hideyoshi's attention.
 In a letter to Nene, Oda Nobunaga also noted that Hideyoshi was somewhat dissatisfied with Nene.
 Hideyoshi took up several concubines.
 Nene did not bear any children.